Skip to main content

 "Our research suggests an, albeit fragile, confidence in the outlook of small businesses in the UK, with a record number reporting rising revenues, especially from ecommerce, and easing cost pressures.
 This growing confidence, however, has the potential to be somewhat thwarted with the forthcoming Budget, amid speculation of changes to current allowances, thresholds, tax reliefs and taxes."
 Pauline Green, head of product compliance & programs at Intuit QuickBooks UK.

-Five things small businesses should do before budget day
+Four things small businesses should do before budget day

 Pauline Green, head of product compliance & programs at Intuit QuickBooks UK, has this advice for small businesses ahead of budget day: